FraFerrazzi/exprob_assignment1/README.md

 The improvements regarding this software architecture would be to solve some limitations present in the system, by making more realistic assumptions. \
 A list of possible ideas is reported below:
-- Put sensors to the robot.
-In this way it could be possible to make it work on a 3D environment which do not have to be pre-determined.
-Also, if the robot is equipped with the correct sensors, it could be possible to actually perform a survaillance action, not just simulating it.
+- Put sensors on the robot.
+In this way, it could be possible to make it work in a 3D environment which does not have to be pre-determined.
+Also, if the robot is equipped with the correct sensors, it could be possible to perform a surveillance action and not just simulate it.
-- The robot is able to know its position and the position that it needs to reach in the environment.
-In this way, the `planner()` and the `controller()` methods could actually give a reasonable path to go from the current location to the target location by a set of via-points, and controlling the wheels of the robot in such a way that it follows the desired path.
+- The robot can know its position and the position that it needs to reach in the environment.
+In this way, the `planner()` and the `controller()` methods could give a reasonable path to go from the current location to the target location by a set of via-points, and controlling the wheels of the robot in such a way that it follows the desired path.
 - Provide a real battery to the robot.
-In this way it could be possible to actually implement a charging action once the battery is low.
+In this way, it could be possible to implement a charging action once the battery is low.
-- Create a simulation environment in which the robot can be tested to see the correctess of the algorithms and test its possibilities in different maps, trying also on outdoor environments.
+- Create a simulation environment in which the robot can be tested to see the correctness of the algorithms and test its possibilities in different maps, trying also on outdoor environments.

 ---